 Older men may also want to add lean turkey breast to their shopping list – and not just for Christmas.

 “Turkey is naturally low in fat and a rich source of high quality protein and B vitamins including vitamin B6,” says registered dietitian and nutritionist Sarah Schenker.

 Vitamin B12 in particular becomes more difficult to absorb as you age, so it's a good idea to boost your dietary intake if you're 50-plus.

 A wonderfully nutritious addition to any older man's diet, the humble almond is packed with bloke-friendly health benefits.

-A study published last year in the Journal of the American Heart Association found that eating almonds helps burn away belly fat, which can be tough to shift when you're 50-plus.
+A study published in the Journal of the American Heart Association in 2015 found that eating almonds helps burn away belly fat, which can be tough to shift when you're 50-plus.
 And that's just for starters.

 Almonds help support sexual function, lower bad cholesterol and reduce blood pressure, and are brimming with protein and healthy fats to nourish the muscles.

 10 healthy reasons to eat more nuts

 Boosting the levels of omega-3 fatty acids in the diet is advisable for men over 50.
 Omega-3s provide a myriad of health benefits for older men, from helping to maintain optimum brain function and heart health, to lowering the risk of bowel cancer, the third most common cancer in older males.